 - The PanOptix trifocal IOL provides excellent vision in all lighting, including bright lights, dim lighting, low light, and daylight

-The ReSTOR lens is a premium intraocular lens that is designed to provide a full range of clear vision – distance, intermediate and near – allowing for less dependence on glasses or contact lenses.
-The ReSTOR lens is implanted in the eye after removal of the natural crystalline lens of the eye, typically for the treatment of cataract, but may be done electively in a procedure called “refractive lens exchange”.
+The ReSTOR lens is a Lifestyle Intraocular Lens that is designed to provide a full range of clear vision – distance, intermediate and near – allowing for less dependence on glasses or contact lenses.

 The FDA clinical studies identified that 80% of patients receiving the ReSTOR lens no longer require glasses for any activity.
 This is a truly revolutionary lens that is a good option for patients who do not like the concept of monovision (one eye focused for distance and the other for near) and would like to reduce the chance of needing distance, reading or computer glasses after surgery.